 We are told grief is necessary for healing.
 We are told the most effective way to work through grief is with the loving and safe support of others.
 So when love and safety have been so twisted, distorted, and denied you, how do you grieve?

-You start by reading this next phrase, shared from one scapegoat to another: There is hope and healing.
+You start by hearing this: There is hope and healing.
 There are informed, qualified professionals.
 You are not alone.
 Your pain IS real.
 And it will get better.